Quaker Houghton

-Quaker Houghton is an American chemical company that was founded in 1918.
+Quaker Chemical Corporation, doing business as Quaker Houghton, is an American chemical company that was founded in 1918.
 It is headquartered in Conshohocken, Pennsylvania.
 With its global presence in 21 countries and 35 locations worldwide, the company has over 50% of net sales outside of the United States.
 Quaker Houghton manufactures process fluids for use in the steel, aluminum, metalworking, automotive, mining, aerospace, tube & pipe, can making, and other industrial processes.
-On August 1, 2019, Quaker Chemical combined with Houghton International to form Quaker Houghton.
+On August 1, 2019, Quaker Chemical combined with Houghton International, a Gulf Oil company, to form Quaker Houghton.
+The Hinduja Group of India is the largest shareholder through its Gulf Oil subsidiary.

 Products

 Quaker Houghton produces process fluids and chemical specialties to support a variety of metal stocks and machining processes.
 These product lines include: